vite-pwa/docs/frameworks/sveltekit.md

   /**
    * The base path for your application: by default will use the Vite base.
    *
+   * @deprecated since ^0.1.0 version, the plugin has SvelteKit ^1.0.0 as peer dependency, Vite's base is now properly configured.
    * @default '/'
    * @see https://kit.svelte.dev/docs/configuration#paths
    */